intdesgroup4/tempest/README.md

 # Setup

+## Project Structure

 `src/` contains the bulk of the Java source code.
 `lib/` contains jar libraries that the source code is built with and requires to function.
 `resources/` contain resources that will be packed into the built JAR itself (e.g. images)

 Your build environment of choice should be setup to take this into account.

+## Agro API Key

+A file should be created at `resources/agro-api-key` with a single line containing the API key.
+This has been carefully placed in the .gitignore; please do not distribute it, as it could be very expensive!

 # Useful stuff